Don't lose control

 Drink driving is a factor in about one in every five crashes in NSW where someone loses their life.
 Of the drink drivers who were killed in the five-year period from 2008 to 2012, 89 per cent were men and 66 per cent were under the age of 40.

 The effects of alcohol are wide ranging and impossible to avoid.
+After a big night out you may still have alcohol in your system for much of the next day.
 Alcohol is a depressant and:

 - Slows your brain so that you can’t respond to situations, make decisions or react quickly